 Perimenopause and tinnitus

 The relationship between menopause, hormone replacement therapy and tinnitus is a topic that also needs more study.
 Some women may experience tinnitus when starting hormone therapy for perimenopause.
 But studies have also shown that hormone therapy can actually lower the rate of tinnitus in women who are perimenopausal.

 “We are looking forward to understanding more about risk factors for tinnitus,” Dr. Curhan told Healthy Hearing.
 She is studying its relation to menopause and HT.

 So what can women do to protect their hearing?

 Diet, exercise, and maintaining a healthy weight all count.
 “We found that people who ate diets that most closely resembled the Mediterranean or DASH [Dietary Approaches to Stop Hypertension] patterns had a substantially lower risk of hearing loss,” Dr. Curhan said.
 That means eating more fish, vegetables, and whole grains—and less meat and junk food.
 More: How a healthy diet helps your hearing.

 Also be mindful of medications linked to hearing loss.
-Curhan’s research with the same big data pool found that using the over-the-counter pain-relievers ibuprofen and acetaminophen two or more times a week may be linked to hearing loss (aspirin is OK).
-But there was no tie to alcohol.
+Curhan’s research with the same big data pool found that using the over-the-counter pain-relievers ibuprofen and acetaminophen two or more times a week may be linked to hearing loss, and other studies have found similar links.
+There was no tie to alcohol.

 Lastly, steer clear of loud or constant background noise, get your hearing checked and wear prescribed hearing aids regularly, and you’ll know you’ve done your best to prevent hearing loss as you age.